nicklalone/CIST_2500/08_Hypothesis_Testing/day2.md

 How do we go about this?

 This seems like a 1-tailed test, right?
 Equal to or greater than 2 versus less than 2.
 Alpha .01, CI @ .99 = 2.58.
 But it seems like we shouldn't be this because we don't actually have population parameters.
 As such, we need to look on the 1-tailed df table.
 2.82 is what we end up with but what are we doing?
 Well, it's less than so it's -2.82.

+Answer
+This is a 1-tailed test on the lower side.
+We have to use a t-statistic because we have an N < 30 and our standard deviation is from the sample, not the population.

+H<sub>o</sub>: μ > or = to 2
+H<sub>a</sub>: μ < 2

+For this we have to also calculate our degrees of freedom: df = 9 (n-1) which then allows us to go look at the t-table and get a value, 2.82.

+What is looks like is this:

+t = 1.8-2 / .15/√10
+t = -.2/.047434
+t = -4.22 which is far greater than our critical value of 2.82.

 _________